 - Take off the heat and stir in the butter and the freshly grated hard cheese or Parmesan.
 Adjust the taste with salt and pepper.

-- While the risotto is cooking bring a large pot of water to a boil.
+- Blanch cabbage leaves: While the risotto is cooking bring a large pot of water to a boil.
 Add a large pinch of salt when it starts boiling.
 Blanch the large savoy cabbage leaves in two batches for about 4 minutes each batch.
 Let drain well.

-- Start by roasting the sesame seeds in the the clean pan until they are fragrant.
-Transfer them to a plate immediately.
+- Roast the sesame seeds in a clean pan until they are fragrant.
+Transfer to a plate immediately.

-- When ready to serve turn the risotto “cake” onto a serving plate and slice it.
-Serve with the carrots sprinkled with the sesame seeds.
+- Serve: Turn the risotto “cake” onto a serving plate and slice it.
+Serve with carrots sprinkled with sesame seeds.